lba-source-code/pjdj100001_APIWebScrapingTop5ITStockMarket/README.md

 # Presentation
-Thanks to be here, I would like to share a hands-on experience about a process automation with Django application.
-I am using some steps of DevOps methodology, like control version with git, share development in remote repository like github, and doing integrations more than one by day.
+Thanks for stopping by.
+I would like to share a hands-on experience about a process automation with Django application.
+I am using some steps of DevOps methodology, like control version with git, and share development in remote repository like github.
+I am also doing more than one integration each day.

 # Scope
-The scope of this project of process automation is to get from web page investing, five stock values, and publish them into a dataframe table on html template.
+The goal of this automation process project is to get from web page investing five stock values, and publish them into a dataframe table on html template.

 # Architecture
 Operating system: Windows 10 Pro